Facivermis: Classification

 Facivermis was considered by its describers to be a polychaete worm.
 An affinity to the unusual crustacean lineage Pentastomida has also been proposed, but is seen as unlikely.
 Since its discovery, however, most evidence has supported its being a lobopodian.
 Liu et al. draw a comparison to the known lobopodian Miraluolishania.
 Liu et al. also note that the pear-shaped end bears a close resemblance to the proboscis of priapulid worms if it is interpreted as being the anterior end.
 The possible priapulid "Xishania" longiusulas fragmentary remains closely resembles the pear-shaped end of Facivermis, so Huang et al. assigned "X". longiusula to Facivermis as a second species.
 In 2020, new specimens of the organism were found with a preserved tube, showing that it was a sessile tube worm-like lobopodian belonging to Luolishaniidae, with a bulbous posterior.

+Below is an internal phylogeny of Luolishaniida after Knecht et al. 2025:

 Ecology

 Ecological restoration of Facivermis extended and hidden inside their tubes.

 Facivermis was previously interpreted as a predator that anchored itself into sediment with its hooked posterior end and used its anterior appendages to catch prey.
 One fossil has a possible bradoriid preserved in its gut.
 However the new specimens described in 2020 suggest a suspension-feeding lifestyle similar to feather duster worms, with the posterior hooks used to anchor itself into their cylindrical tube.